neilireson/luke/README.md

 Luke for Lucene

-A mavenised version of Luke which works with version 5, and also with all version 4 indexes.
+A mavenised version of Luke which works with version 6, and also with all version 4 and 5 indexes.

 ## History